rogerjdeangelis/utl_identifying_columns_with_equal_values_for_all_observations/README.md

     https://github.com/rogerjdeangelis/voodoo

        WPS CompareSummary dataset was different from SAS.
-WPS identified.
        WPS listed all columns with different values  using the VariableSummary dataset, but not the two with he same value.